-Hispanic youth comprise 21% of foster children nationwide.
-The ever-increasing Hispanic population means that more families are available to foster children.
-Unfortunately, it also results in more Hispanic children entering the foster care system.
+Hispanic/Latino children are 25 percent of the child population and 21 percent of the children in foster care.
+The ever-increasing Hispanic/Latino population means that more families are available to foster children.
+Unfortunately, it also results in more Hispanic/Latino children entering the foster care system.

-Some Hispanics in care are non-native English speakers.
-When possible, Hispanic children are placed in Spanish-speaking homes to make the transition more smooth and strengthen their cultural ties.
+Some Hispanic/Latinos in care are non-native English speakers.
+When possible, Hispanic/Latino children are placed in Spanish-speaking homes to make the transition more smooth and strengthen their cultural ties.
 However, non-Spanish speakers are more than qualified to provide a loving home to Spanish-speaking children, and many support systems are available to families who foster children with cultural backgrounds different from their own.

 Agencies Specializing in Hispanic Foster Care

 Note: This is not meant to be an exhaustive list.
 As we identify additional agencies, we will post them.

 Since 1980, Lutheran’s Refugees Northwest Foster Care has provided culturally appropriate foster homes to refugee and immigrant children from around the world who resettle alone in the United States.

 #10-183 Foster Home Inspection Checklist